karunakarareddyp/base/README.md

 # base
-Base setup for any project.
-Created with React, Redux, Routes, eslint.
+Base MERN setup for any project to start.

+TODO - Routes not working as expected